MattRead/mattread.github.io/_posts/2008-09-29-javascript-prototype-behaviour-in-php.md

 There are also many, many, many other problems with this Prototype class.
 Some of which are:

 - The '$this' keyword is reserved, so it actually does a string replace and uses '$self' instead.
-- You cannot access/add new methods or properties statically (until PHP 5.3 with \_\_callStatic()).
+- You cannot access/add new methods or properties statically (until PHP 5.3 with `__callStatic()`).
-- It uses create\_function, so every "method" is actually defined in the global namespace.
+- It uses `create_function`, so every "method" is actually defined in the global namespace.
 - Iteration does not work, although it could possibly be done with Iterator, Countable, et al.
 - You cannot reference static variables/methods in your add method.
 - You cannot share methods between classes.